stormalf/grafana_ibmi/README.md

 next issue : make build-go failed due to incorrect constraints probably due to some go modules not having support/release for aix platform.
 Note also that it causes MCH5601 on some IBM program that crashes ssh connection.

+The go module that doesn't manage aix is modernc.org/libc.

 It means probably a lot of efforts and no confidence about grafana could be running on IBMi.